 "Anxiety dims your light and steals your zest for life."

 Adrenaline is a hormone made by the adrenal glands when your system is in the ‘fight or flight’ mode.
 During menopause or the luteal phase of the menstrual cycle (day 14-28), the adrenals take on the extra task of contributing oestrogen to the hormonal dance.
-It is during these times that they easily become depleted due to the extra burden.
-As a result, the taxed adrenal glands tend to overreact, giving rise to sudden sensations of anxiety, fear and nervousness.
-In an acutely stressful situation, the rise in stress hormones (adrenaline surge) can trigger PMS symptoms or a hot flush and leave you feeling blank, physically wiped out, anxious or even worse.
+During these times they can easily become depleted due to the extra burden.
+As a result, the taxed adrenal glands tend to overreact, giving rise to sudden sensations of anxiety, fear or nervousness.
+In an acutely stressful situation, the rise in stress hormones (adrenaline surge) can trigger PMS symptoms, or a hot flush and leave you feeling blank, physically wiped out, anxious or even worse.

 Tips to ease tension and anxiety

 Here are some tips for when we feel anxious and need something to immediately feel calm and ease tension.

 - Rescue Remedy

 Bach Flower or Australian Bush Flower Essences remedies such as Rescue Remedy™ can immediately help to ease anxiety.
 Keep this in your bag to use as soon as you feel the tension building.

 If you are overcome with anxiety, stop, focus your eyes on something close to you and concentrate on your breath.
 Steady it, slow it down and feel it.
 Becoming aware of the feelings of anxiety and how they affect your breathing and the body as a whole helps to stop it from reeling out of control.
 Centre yourself by connecting with something in your surroundings - a sight, a sound, a smell, or a view.
 Feel the earth under your feet, smell the coffee, hear the music, or look at the sunset.